 Inmarsat C services (to include Aero C and Mini C) – migration successfully completed on 09 May 2018

 |Pacific Ocean Region (POR) I-3 to Asia/Pacific (APAC) I-4||Classic Aero, Fleet 77, Swift 64 and Inmarsat C services (to include Aero C and Mini C) – to be migrated on 03 July 2018 at 06:00 UTC|

 |Atlantic Ocean Region East (AORE) I-3 F2 moved to I-3 F5||End Q3 2018|

 |Indian Ocean Region (IOR) I-3 to Alphasat EMEA I-4||End Q4 2018|

 Due to the move from the I-3 to the I-4 satellites, the coverage areas will change and users will need to ensure that their devices are pointed to the relevant satellite.
 This process will generally be managed automatically by the terminal without the need for user intervention.
 However, in some instances, users will need to manually repoint their devices to the appropriate satellite.

 Each migration step will cause a short outage while services are moved onto the I-4 satellites.
 Under supervision of the International Mobile Satellite Organisation (IMSO), the Global Maritime Distress Safety System (GMDSS) and Maritime Safety Services will be closely monitored during the migration, as will the Classic Aero Safety Service.
 These safety services will be restored first with the highest priority.

-Final dates for the transfer of services of the POR, AORE and IOR will be confirmed approximately six weeks prior to the start of each migration to the corresponding satellite.
+Final dates for the transition of services from AORE and IOR will be confirmed approximately six weeks prior to the start of each migration to the corresponding satellite.